Little Lies: Release and commercial performance

 "Little Lies" received 82 adds to playlists from radio stations reporting to Billboard for the week dated 29 August 1987, making it the second most added song that week.
 The single stayed at number one for four weeks on the US Billboard Adult Contemporary chart and number four on the Billboard Hot 100 in November 1987.
 It was the third of four US Top 20 hits (and highest charting) from Tango in the Night.
 It was the band's last top-ten hit in the US.
+"Little Lies" was also the band's first song to reach the top five in both the United States and the United Kingdom.

 In the UK, "Little Lies" was released in early September.
-The single reached number five on the UK Singles Chart, where it has since achieved 2× Platinum status.
+The single reached number five on the UK Singles Chart, where it has since achieved 3× Platinum status.
 "Little Lies" continues to be played on radio stations as a classic hit of the late 1980s, along with "Everywhere" and "Seven Wonders", both of which are from Tango in the Night.
 "Little Lies" was also accompanied by a music video, filmed on a farm, in and around its rustic buildings and fields.

 The single was also available on the 12" single format, featuring an extended dance version created by John Benitez, also known as Jellybean.
-In the UK, the 12" single peaked at No. 13 on the Twelve-Inch Single chart and No. 32 on the Top Dance Singles chart published by Music Week.
-The other B-sides included a dub version of "Little Lies" and the song "Ricky", a non-album track penned by McVie and Buckingham.
+In the UK, the 12-inch single peaked at No. 13 on the Twelve-Inch Single chart and No. 32 on the Top Dance Singles chart published by Music Week.

+The B-sides included a dub version of "Little Lies" and the song "Ricky", a non-album track penned by McVie and Buckingham.
 A limited 12" picture disc was also released in the United Kingdom, and it was the first Fleetwood Mac single to be issued on the cassette single format.